sabaton-rs/sabaton-mw/src/doc/doc.md

   - [Opening](#sabaton-mw)
   - [Table of Contents]
-- [1.Sabaton node and Publish-Subscribe Architecture]
+- 1. [Sabaton node and Publish-Subscribe Architecture]
-  - [1.1 How to create a sabaton node?]
+  - 1.1.
+[How to create a sabaton node?]
   - [What the process is]
   - [The RFC life-cycle]
   - [Reviewing RFCs]